Manure Spreading Advisories

 For the Interior region, monthly guidelines are provided that reflect seasonal changes in climate.
 Producers are responsible for decisions regarding manure spreading and interpretations of these guidelines for their individual circumstances.

-excerpt from Environmental Farm Plan Reference Guide
+excerpt from the Reference Guide for the Environmental Farm Plan

 South Coast – British Columbia

 For the South Coast region, manure spreading advisories are adapted from monthly guidelines to reflect general conditions at the time of their release.
 Producers are responsible for decisions regarding manure spreading and interpretations of these advisories for their individual circumstances.

 Read the latest manure spreading advisories and updates for the south coast of British Columbia (Lower Mainland and Vancouver Island).

 A pilot project began in early 2016 in cooperation with B.C. farmers.
 The project is named after a risk assessment tool originally developed in Washington State, called (Manure) Application Risk Management (ARM).
 During the pilot, a B.C.
 ARM system is being evaluated as a way to improve manure spreading advisories for the B.C.
 South Coast.

 Previous Advisories and Updates